 Whether or not the informal solution to avoid plenary bottlenecks continues to operate as it has so far in the Cámara is uncertain.
 Little intra-party competition used to remove personal vote incentives that leads members to differentiate by taking the floor in Proksch and Slapin’s model.
 With the removal of term limits, incumbents with static ambition may soon start overwhelming the system by exploiting the formal autonomy of floor debate in their need to strengthen their electoral connection.

 It is important to keep in mind that the place of debate in the legislative process is after negative agenda filters.
-Agenda-setting lets leaders prevent consideration of motions when they anticipate debate to go in undesired directions—speakers opening issues that threaten to divide the majority.
+Agenda setting lets leaders prevent consideration of motions when they anticipate debate to go in undesired directions—speakers opening issues that threaten to divide the majority.
 When and if parties can no longer prevent delays as they have, pressure to reform the rules will inevitably build up.
-Reform could give leaders strong ex-ante vetoes to prevent moving unwanted bills to the floor, precluding debate; by removing the formal rights that render floor access so permeable; or both.
+Reform could give leaders strong ex ante vetoes to prevent moving unwanted bills to the floor, precluding debate; by removing the formal rights that render floor access so permeable; or both.

+Acknowledgments

 Eric Magar received financial support from the Asociación Mexicana de Cultura A.C. and CONACYT “s Sistema Nacional de Investigadores.
 For shedding light on major parties” internal rules of debate in the period, I thank former Deputies Fernando Rodríguez Doval, Lupita Vargas Vargas, and one who wished anonymity.
 I am grateful to Ana Lucía Enríquez Araiza, Sonia Kuri Kosegarten, Vidal Mendoza Tinoco, and Eugenio Solís Flores, for research assistance.
 The author is responsible for mistakes and shortcomings in the study.
 Data and supporting materials necessary to reproduce the quantitative analysis are available at https://github.com/emagar/legdeb.

 References